 - Scholarship applications

-Students can send a written request as an e-mail attachment to email@example.com asking for the release of a transcript to a friend or family member.
+Yes - when placing your transcript order, select a transcript type of “Pick-up.”
+Students must send a written request as an email attachment to email@example.com asking for the release of a transcript to a specific friend or family member.
 This written request must be signed by the student.
 The person picking up the transcript must show a photo ID.